PANCAKES

 Step by step:

 2. The following day, dilute the corn starch and baking powder in 1 cup of water.
 Add to the batter.
 Also, add the salt and 1 tablespoon of oil.
 Mix well again.
+Check the thickness of the pancake mix consistency by adding a little more flour, if necessary.

 You may check the heat by sprinkling a few drops of water on the pan.
 The droplets should jump and evaporate quickly.